Inspector Dawood Ibrahim

-Inspector Dawood Ibrahim, also known as IDI, is a 2016 Indian Malayalam-language action comedy film directed by Sajid Yahiya, who co-wrote the film with Arouz Irfan.
+Inspector Dawood Ibrahim, also known as IDI, is a 2016 Indian Malayalam-language action comedy film directed by Sajid Yahiya in his directtrial debut, who co-wrote the film with Arouz Irfan.
 It stars Jayasurya in the lead role with Sshivada, Yog Japee, Joju George and Sunil Sukhada playing supporting roles.
 The soundtrack and background score are composed by Rahul Raj.
 Sujith Sarang handles the cinematography, with editing by Shameer Muhammed.